Royal Engineers: Royal Engineers Amateur Football Club

 The Royal Engineers pictured in 1872.
 Back: Merriman, Ord, Marindin, Addison, Mitchell; Front: Hoskyns, Renny-Tailyour, Creswell, Goodwyn, Barker, Rich.

-The Engineers played in the first-ever FA Cup Final in 1872, losing 1–0 at Kennington Oval on 16 March 1872, to regular rivals Wanderers.
-They also lost the 1874 FA Cup Final, to Oxford University A.F.C.
+The Engineers played in the first-ever FA Cup final in 1872, losing 1–0 at Kennington Oval on 16 March 1872, to regular rivals Wanderers.
+They also lost the 1874 FA Cup final, to Oxford University.

 Their greatest triumph was the 1874–75 FA Cup.
 In the final against Old Etonians, they drew 1–1 with a goal from Renny-Tailyour and went on to win the replay 2–0 with two further goals from Renny-Tailyour.
-Their last FA Cup Final appearance came in 1878, again losing to the Wanderers.
-They last participated in 1882–83 FA Cup, losing 6–2 in the fourth round to Old Carthusians F.C.
+Their last FA Cup final appearance came in 1878, again losing to the Wanderers.
+They last participated in 1882–83 FA Cup, losing 6–2 in the fourth round to Old Carthusians.

 The Engineers' Depot Battalion won the FA Amateur Cup in 1908.

-On 7 November 2012, the Royal Engineers played against the Wanderers in a remake of the 1872 FA Cup Final at The Oval.
+On 7 November 2012, the Royal Engineers played against the Wanderers in a remake of the 1872 FA Cup final at The Oval.
 Unlike the actual final, the Engineers won, and by a large margin, 7–1 being the final score.